Skip to Main Content

 Yale Law School

 • Veterans Legal Services: In this clinic, established in 2010, students represent Connecticut veterans in litigation before administrative agencies and courts regarding VA benefits, discharge upgrade, immigration, and pardon matters.
-Forensic fellows serve as psychiatric consultants to the law students and faculty supervisors, or they may evaluate the clients regarding psychiatric disabilities.
+Forensic fellows serve as psychiatric consultants to the law students, or they may evaluate the clients regarding psychiatric disabilities.

 • Immigration and Refugee Assistance Project (IRAP): IRAP organizes law students and lawyers to develop and enforce a set of legal and human rights for refugees and displaced persons.
-Forensic psychiatry fellows service as consultants to the law students and faculty supervisors, sometimes evaluating clients regarding trauma and psychiatric illness.
+Forensic psychiatry fellows serve as consultants to the law students, sometimes evaluating clients regarding trauma and psychiatric illness.

-• Arthur Liman Seminar: This class explores the theory and practical application of public interest law.
-Topics vary each semester and may include punishment, fees and fines, prisoners’ rights, healthcare, and others.
-Forensic psychiatry fellows serve as mental health consultants, facilitating discussion amongst the students and sometimes presenting on topics related to psychiatry.
+• Liman Workshop: This class explores the theory and practical application of public interest law.
+Topics vary each semester.
+In recent years, the seminar has focused on incarceration and punishment.
+Forensic psychiatry fellows attend the multidisciplinary classes, facilitating discussion amongst the students and sometimes presenting on topics related to psychiatry.

 Attorneys' Offices

 Each fellow is assigned as a psychiatric consultant in a legal office for one-half day per week over the course of the year.
-Fellows help attorneys think through psychiatric aspects of their cases, review other experts’ reports, and observe trials.
-The placements include:
+Fellows help attorneys think through psychiatric aspects of their cases, review other experts’ reports, observe trials and pre-trial conferences, and occasionally give presentations to attorneys on mental health topics.

 Didactic Seminars

 The fellowship includes a robust didactic curriculum, offering approximately 8 hours per week of formal didactic education.
-Seminars are spaced throughout the week and are held at Connecticut Mental Health Center and Connecticut Valley Hospital.
+Seminars are spaced throughout the week and are held at Connecticut Mental Health Center and Whiting Forensic Hospital.
 The courses include:

 Law and Psychiatry Case Conference (Fridays, 8:30-10 am, all year)